bleengrue23/bots/README.md

   }
 }
 ```
 Aside from being able to use this to construct test events for our Lambda function, examining the format of what is being passed into our function tells us how we can pull the value of interest to us (the slot value) out of it.
-Namely, by way of reference to:
+Namely, by way of reference to the slots parameter of the currentIntent:

  **currentIntent.slots.mySlotName**

 Recall, also, that for us, the slot value of interest is a city name.
 Once we have the city name, we can actually just pass that into an API call that will return will return the weather conditions and forecast for our city of interest.
-We then construct a repository for the data in the API response.
+We then construct a repository for the data returned by the API response.
 Finally we construct a statement to return to our Lex bot that is built out of the data in our API response repository.

-We can achieve all of this in Node.js with the following:
+We can achieve all of this in Node.js with just the following:

 ```javascript